Ali Siddiq: 2015–2019

 In 2015, he performed on the Comedy Central television series This Is Not Happening on the second episode of the first season which aired on January 26.
 The video of his story recounting his experience during a prison riot where he learned the meaning of the phrase "Mexican got on boots!" became viral on YouTube.
 Siddiq appeared on AXS TV's Gotham Comedy Live on the fourth episode of the fifth season which aired on September 17.

 On September 16, 2016, Siddiq released his fourth album Damaged Goods through Comedy Central Records, and performed his debut half-hour special on Comedy Central series The Half Hour on the seventh episode of the fifth season which aired that same night.
 He competed on the channel's panel game show @midnight with Chris Hardwick which aired on December 8.

 In 2017, he began production on his hour-long special It's Bigger Than These Bars, which was filmed at the Bell County Jail in Belton, Texas.
-Released on Comedy Central on February 23, 2018, Siddiq can be seen performing in front of a group of inmates interspersed with scenes of him sitting down with smaller groups of incarcerated men and women in their cells, as well as with jail administrators.
+Premiering on Comedy Central on February 23, 2018, Siddiq can be seen performing in front of an audience of male inmates interspersed with scenes of him sitting down for conversation with small groups of incarcerated men and women in their respective cells and with jail administrators.

 In 2018, Siddiq appeared on Desus & Mero which aired on Viceland on February 21, and appeared on The Opposition with Jordan Klepper which aired on Comedy Central on February 22.

 In 2019, he was a contestant on NBC's comedy competition TV show Bring the Funny which premiered on July 9.
 Siddiq was one of 40 acts that performed in the televised 'Open Mic' stage, wherefrom he advanced to the 'Comedy Clash' stage.
 He became one of 16 acts that qualified to perform in the 'Semi-Finals Showcase' where Siddiq became one of five acts that qualified to perform on the 'Finale' stage that aired on September 10.
 The winner was declared on September 17, which marked the final episode of the 11-episode season.
 He appeared on the Comedy Central series This Week at the Comedy Cellar which aired on August 2, and was a guest on TV One's late night talk show The DL Hughley Show which aired on September 5.
 Siddiq released his comedy album The Prison Manual through 800 Pound Gorilla Records on September 20, and appeared in the feature film The Workout Room which released on October 8.